TerrellSowell/OSTicket/README.md

 * **Step 1:Create a Windows 10 virtual machine(VM) in Azure**<p>
     - Create a resource group
     - Create a Windows 10 virtual machine
-    - Copy and paste the virtual machine's public network address into the remote desktop application to the VM
+    - Copy and paste the virtual machine's public network address into the remote desktop application to access the VM